SamuelMarks/nodejs-utils/README.md

 nodejs-utils
 ============

 Custom errors for the Node.JS restify framework.
+Tests need Node.JS >= v5.10.0 to work.

 If using TypeScript, install `typings` with: